-\section{The factorization of primes above $p$ and not dividing $a$ in $K\big(\sqrt[p^m]{a}\big)$}
+\section{The factorization of primes above $p$ and not dividing $a$ in $K\big( \sqrt[p^m]{a}\big)$}

 Though our main goal is a description of the splitting of odd primes in an arbitrary radical extension of $\QQ$, we will work in a more general situation here since this setup will be required in Sections \ref{Section: Primesdividingnnota} and \ref{Sec: DifficultCase} and because the more general results are interesting in their own right.
 Let $K$ be a number field and let $\gp$ be a prime of $K$ above $p$.
 Write $e_\gp$ to denote the ramification index of $\gp$ over $p$.
 Suppose $\gcd(e_\gp,p)=1$; i.e., $\gp$ is not wildly ramified over $p$.
 Write $f$ for the residue class degree; i.e., $|\Ocal_K/\gp|=p^f$.
-We consider an irreducible polynomial $x^{p^m}-a$ in $\Ocal_K[x]$ and we suppose $\gp\nmid (a)$.
-In this section we aim to explicitly describe the factorization of $\gp$ in $K(\sqrt[p^m]{a})$.
+We consider an irreducible polynomial $x^{p^m}-a$ in $\Ocal_K[x]$ and we suppose $\gp$ is prime to $a\Ocal_K$.
+In this section we aim to explicitly describe the factorization of $\gp$ in the ring of integers of $K\big( \sqrt[p^m]{a}\big)$.

 When $f=1$, then $a$ is a $p^m$-th root of $a$ modulo $\gp$; however, we will construct a $p^m$-th root of a generic $a$ here.
 Let $\mu\equiv m\bmod f$ be such that $1\leq\mu \leq f$.
 Now $a^{p^{f-\mu}}$ is a $p^m$-th root of $a$ in $\Ocal_K/\gp$.
 Say $m=kf+\mu$, so